 Portland is known for doing big things.
-The removal of the westbank freeway, creating a regional government, being at the forefront of public transportation, and responsible development.
-Other cities have caught up though, and we have been resting on our previous successes.
-It is time to once again think big, and be at the forefront of creating people-centered cities.
+The removal of the westbank freeway, creating a regional government, being at the forefront of public transportation and responsible development.
+However, these big moves are now the actions of a previous generation.
+It is time to once again think big, and be at the forefront of creating a people-centered city.

 The land under the freeway is sold.
+The selling and transferring of property would require strong partnerships and collaboration between Portland and the state government, who owns the land under the freeway.
 Of course those who purchase the property won’t be able to build on it until the freeway is removed.
-The amounts collected from prime, waterfront real estate with views of the city, along with additional, increased tax revenues collected on new developments within the district could help to pay a significant portion of the construction costs.
+The funds collected from prime waterfront real estate, along with additional tax revenues collected from new developments could help pay for a significant percentage of construction costs.

-Interstate 405 is re-designated as Interstate 5, and the original Interstate 5 is removed, clearing up the entire east bank of the Willamette River to parks, new businesses, and residential areas.
+Interstate 405 is re-designated as Interstate 5, and the original Interstate 5 is removed.
+The entire east bank of the Willamette River now opened to parks, new businesses, small industry, and residential areas.
 A small portion of the west bank, where the Marquam bridge resides is also opened to new development.

-Because the currently existing I-84 and I-5 interchange would be removed, improvements to the Rose Quarter and Lloyd district could also be pursued, including capping areas of the new I-84 (I-5 on the east bank, south of the Fremont Bridge would be re-designated as I-84), and creating stronger connections between the Lloyd District, The Rose Quarter, Burnside, and the Willamette River.
+Because the currently existing I-84 and I-5 interchange would be removed, improvements to the Rose Quarter and Lloyd district could also be pursued.
+This could include capping areas of the new I-84 (currently I-5 next to the Rose Quarter) and creating stronger connections between the Lloyd District, the Rose Quarter, Burnside, and the Willamette River.